 At the University of Denver, where she earned her law degree in 2013, Kyle worked in the Criminal Defense Clinic and became proficient in Rules of Evidence that she continues to use in her family law litigation practice.

-At the defense clinic, Kyle researched and wrote a variety of motions, including suppression, dismissal and discovery.
-She also tried a third degree assault case resulting in not guilty verdict and a theft case in which she successfully argued for a mistrial.
+At the defense clinic, Kyle researched and wrote a variety of motions, including suppression, dismissal, and discovery.
+She also tried a third-degree assault case resulting in a not guilty verdict and a theft case in which she successfully argued for a mistrial.
 She argued motions in county court and municipal court, and she

 interviewed clients and witnesses in preparation for hearings and trials and argued in two sentencing hearings.